 The Great Collapse came after the virus.
-The virus had wiped-out ninety-nine percent of the Earth’s population, over the space of just two years.
-Three years later, only a remnant of the population remained, leaving what was once a thriving advanced civilization, to one of basic survival – survival of the fittest, strongest and smartest.
+The virus had wiped out ninety-nine percent of the Earth’s population over the space of just two years.
+Three years later, only a remnant of the population remained, leaving what had once been a thriving, advanced civilization reduced to basic survival — survival of the fittest, strongest, and smartest.

 An impatient voice called out from across the street.